Maltron: Layouts

-Further variation in design has been a slight rotation of the key-bowl upward in the centre which reduces the amount of pronation in operators' wrists.
-Referring back specifically to the Model-B, the key-bowl required the hands, although separated from each other, still to be rotated outward as though operating a flat keyboard.
+Further variation in design has been a slight rotation of the key bowl upward in the centre which reduces the amount of pronation in operators' wrists.
+Referring back specifically to the Model-B, the key bowl required the hands, although separated from each other, still to be rotated outward as though operating a flat keyboard.

 Another change moved the twelve function keys to a new top row inside the bowl rather than as a straight line along the back, which the single-handed versions retain.
 The standard numeric row (1 through 0) has also been shifted one column to the left aligning "1" with "F1", "2" with "F2" and so on.
-The blank area between the two thumb keys has also been raised to prevent "dropped-wrist" operation of the number pad, although because of its location and layout, the keyboard must be moved laterally when entering continuous numeric data, to accommodate the dominant hand (left or right).
+The blank area between the two thumb keys has also been raised to prevent the "dropped-wrist" operation of the number pad, although because of its location and layout, the keyboard must be moved laterally when entering continuous numeric data, to accommodate the dominant hand (left or right).
 This increases the amount of desk space the keyboard needs.

 There is only one key below the home row for the ring finger (made obvious by the gap in the next row).
 As the middle and ring fingers share the same tendon along the back of the hand, removing excess "under-reach" for the ring finger alleviates potential stress on this tendon thus contributing to the keyboard's overall success in reducing repetitive strain injuries.